splunk/splunk-aws-project-trumpet/README.md

 ```
 - Check CloudWatch logs for malfunctioning Lambdas.
 - If the `aws:config:notification` sourcetype is not being ingested as expected, check that the AWS Config recorder is turned on.
 The recorder should be turned on by the template, however if there is an existing recorder that is turned off when the template runs, the recorder will need to be turned on manually from the AWS Console or using the AWS CLI.
+- `{VPC OR CML}FlowLogSubscriptionFilter{LOG GROUP NAME} Resource limit exceeded.`
+    - This error means one of the provided log groups already has a subscription filter attached.
+CloudWatch log groups have a limit of (1) subscription filter, so the existing subscription filter must be removed, or the log group must be duplicated.
 - In progress...

 ## Hosting Trumpet